valentinbiz/news-api/README.md

 ### API Usage

+1. Get a list with all the available endpoints
+   `GET /api`

-1. Get a list with topics + description
+2. Get a list with topics + description

 `GET /api/topics`

-2. Get a list of all the articles (title, author, date when the article was created, topic, the content of the article, votes and the current comment count)
+3. Get a list of all the articles (title, author, date when the article was created, topic, the content of the article, votes and the current comment count)

 `GET /api/articles`

+4. Serves an array of all topics

+`GET /api/articles`

+5. Serves an array with the corresponding article

+`GET /api/articles/:article_id`

+6. Updates the comment count for an article and serves an article with an updated comment count

+`PATCH /api/articles/:article_id`

+7. Serves an array of all the comments for a specific article

+`GET /api/articles/:article_id/comments`

+8. Adds a new comment to an existing article and an array with the newly added comment

+`POST /api/articles/:article_id/comments`

+9. Deletes the specified comment if exists, return no content

+`DELETE /api/comments/:comment_id`

 ---